 - Run Dual WhatsApp Account in One Android

 SAR is a measure of the rate of RF (radiofrequency) energy absorption by the body from the source being measured – in this case, a cell phone.
 SAR provides a straightforward means for measuring the radio frequency exposure characteristics of cell phones to ensure that they are within the safety guidelines set by the FCC | Read more about SAR by FCC.

 How to check the SAR Value of Your Phone

-You can check SAR (Radiation level) of your mobile device by dialing USSD Code *#07#.
+You can check the SAR (Radiation level) of your mobile device by dialing USSD Code *#07#.
 If your device SAR is below (1.6 W/Kg) then it is good.
-If you found that your SAR Value is above than 1.6 watts then, I will suggest changing your mobile device.
+If you found that your SAR Value is above 1.6 watts then, I will suggest changing your mobile device.
 Because it can be a cause of brain & heart disease.

 Here is the SAR Value of Popular Smartphones

 - Samsung Galaxy Note 2: 0.42 w/kg

 - HTC One (M8): 1.29 w/kg